 Applications must be received on the Application Form available from the PHCC.
-A PHCC Officer will provide you a copy of the Form once you have discussed your proposal with them and scheduled a site visit.
-Your local PHCC Officer can be contacted by:
+A PHCC Officer will provide you a copy of the Form once you have discussed your proposal with them.
+In most cases, a PHCC Officer will arrange a site visit with you to your property or site to discuss your project ideas, ensure they are in accordance with these guidelines and provide advice on how to complete the Application Form.